tokuhirom/kiji/README.md

-saru - -Ofun interpreter on MoarVM
+kiji - -Ofun interpreter on MoarVM
 ===================================

 This is a new great toy for Perl hackers.